Surprise inflation fall lifts chance of BoE stimulus

 Between April and May, average consumer prices dropped by 0.1 percent - the first fall between these two months since records began in 1996.

-"(This) is good news and is providing some welcome relief for family budgets," a finance ministry spokesman said.
+"(This) is good news and is providing some welcome relief for family budgets," a Treasury spokesman said.

 The central bank predicted in May that inflation was likely to remain above target until the second half of next year before falling to around 1.6 percent in two years' time.